ualib/agda-algebras/glossary.rst

     lattice homomorphism
       a function :math:`f: X → Y` preserving finite meets and joins.

+    law of the excluded middle
+      This is an axiom of classical logic asserting that for all propositions P either ¬ P or P holds.

     Lean
       An :term:`extensional`, :term:`impredicative` :term:`ITP` supporting dependent types and based on :term:`CiC`; url: https://leanprover.github.io/